Sportacus

 Sportacus encourages the children of LazyTown to eat fruits and vegetables (which he calls "sports candy") and play outside instead of sitting around indoors and eating unhealthy food.
 He wants to make sure LazyTown is happy, and knows that its residents have to be healthy and fit if they want to be happy.
-He is opposed by the sinister (yet perhaps equally energetic) Robbie Rotten, who seeks to return LazyTown to its former state: a lazy town.
+He is opposed by the sinister (yet equally energetic) Robbie Rotten, who seeks to return LazyTown to its former state: a lazy town.
 Sportacus is so engaged in his life of physical activity that he does parkour just to get from place to place—even doing acrobatic flips just to get from one side of his kitchen table to the other—and the children have to instruct him on how to relax.

 Sportacus lives in a large airship above LazyTown, which contains his bed, food, and other equipment, including a signed autograph from Jackie Chan.
-This is an Easter egg to the actors portrayal of the villain in The Spy Next Door.
+This is an Easter egg to the actor's portrayal of the villain in The Spy Next Door.

 History of the character

+Sportacus 10 was a boy in LazyTown, named Alex.
+His adversary was another boy named Robbie which teased him.
+Sportacus 9 came along and convinced the kids to exercise and gave Alex the Sportacus 10 costume.
+Robbie later became Robbie Rotten and remained the adversary of Sportacus 10.

 In the original Icelandic play on which the television series was based, Áfram Latibær!
 (Go LazyTown!) in 1996, Sportacus was an elf called Íþróttaálfurinn (The Athletic Elf) who possessed magical powers and wore a navy-blue tunic, baggy green trousers, and a large burnt umber hat.
 He also had a large, thick, blond moustache and goatee beard.
 Sportacus is called Íþróttaálfurinn in all of his Icelandic language appearances, including the Icelandic dub of the TV series.

 In the second play, Glanni Glæpur í Latabæ (Robbie Rotten in LazyTown), Sportacus became more similar to his current version.
 He traveled around in a hot air balloon and wore a brown-and-yellow version of his current outfit, albeit with a larger, looser hat and sculpted chest piece.

 In the TV show, Sportacus wore a blue and white tracksuit, a blue vest, a blue stocking cap with a thick white stripe and thin black stripe on it, light blue goggles, deep blue boots with red, black and white stripes running down them, blue metal bracers on his arms, and a black pointed mustache.
+He also travelled around in an airship.